Pleasure Craft License Transport Canada

 What is a pleasure craft license in Canada?

 A pleasure craft licence is a document with a unique licence number for a pleasure craft.
 So do not confuse pleasure craft license with the pleasure craft operator card which is actually the card that operators of power boats must have on board their vessel at all times.

 The pleasure craft licensing system allows Search and Rescue personnel to access information 24 hours a day, seven days a week in the event of an emergency.

 You must display your pleasure craft license number above the waterline on both sides of the bow, as far forward as practical, and where it is easy to see.
 The numbers must be in block letters, at least 7.5 cm (3”) high, and must contrast with the colour of the background.
-You do not need a pleasure craft licence if a boat is registered.
+You do not need a pleasure craft license if a boat is registered.

 You must carry a copy of your Pleasure Craft License on board at all times and display the pleasure craft license number on the bow of your boat above the waterline on both sides in block characters.

 Pleasure craft license cost?